« How does cost-per-click work on the Display Network? »

 Stated another way: Even though your ad was clicked 7 times for being in the top position, you only paid “full price” for 3 of those incremental clicks.

-***Get paid what you’re worth for knowing important details like this.
-How?
-I show you how inside AD SCHOOL — The Non-Course Alternative.***
+***Get paid what you’re worth because you know fine details like this.
+I teach them inside AD SCHOOL — “Become A High-Paid Google Advertising Professional”.***